TimothyHelton/k2datascience/mentor/04_agenda.md

     - [Initial Investigation](https://github.com/TimothyHelton/k2datascience/blob/master/notebooks/US_Chronic_Disease_Indicators.ipynb)
     - Most promising attribute of this dataset would be exploring illnesses based on geographical location.
-    - Probably not a project title.
+    - Probably not a project topic.

 TODO
 - Pull Historical Data to create a unique dataset